svandragt/cuttlefish/src/content/posts/2012/10/welcome-to-carbon.md

 open `public/Configuration.php` to change this like:

-* Enable administration functions: create an environment variable called MANA_ADMIN_PASSWORD and a password as the value, then visit [/admin](http://localhost/index.php/admin) to login.
+* Enable administration functions: create an environment variable called CUTTLEFISH_ADMIN_PASSWORD and a password as the value, then visit [/admin](http://localhost/index.php/admin) to login.
 * Change your site title and motto.
 * Set the default number of posts shown on the frontpage.
 * Change common folder locations (Please submit issues if you find hardcoded locations).